VTN Stock Risk & Deep Value Analysis

 Moat Erosion Risks

-• •Increased competition from passively managed ETFs or other municipal bond funds
+• Increased competition from other active and passive municipal bond funds.

 VTN Competitive Moat Analysis